Mark-MDO47/mdoNotATypeWriter/code/USB_Host_Not_A_Typewriter/README.md

 I will need to initialize some I/O pins
 - https://cdn-shop.adafruit.com/datasheets/ULN2803A.pdf
-- It looks as if connecting the power this way makes HIGH activate the Solenoid
+- It looks as if connecting the power this way makes HIGH activate the Solenoid.
+- It helps me visualize if I think of current flow instead of voltage.

 ```Python
 import digitalio